PVSSLR/CUBESAT-/README.md

 # CUBESAT USING ARDUINIO

-A Picosatellite is made of dimension 10cm x 10cm x 10 cm (1U CUBESAT) using arduino development board with a open source architecture.
+A Picosatellite is made using arduino development board with a open source architecture.

 ## Getting Started